Facial Mask Dos & Don’ts: Mistakes You Might Be Making (And How to Fix Them)

 To avoid these issues, cleanse your face with a gentle face wash before applying the mask.
 Avoid overwashing or scrubbing too hard, as this can irritate your skin.
 Ensure your skin is dry to help the mask work effectively and prevent skin problems.

-6. Using wrong Mask for Your Age
+6. Using wrong mask for Your Age

 Selecting the right mask isn’t just about matching it to your skin type; it’s also about addressing your skin’s age-related needs.